ietf-wg-cellar/matroska-specification/cues.md

 - For each video track, each keyframe **SHOULD** be referenced by a `CuePoint Element`.

-- It is **RECOMMENDED** to not reference non-keyframes of video tracks in `Cues` unless it references a `Cluster Element` which contains a `CodecState Element` but no keyframes.
+- It is **RECOMMENDED** to not reference non-keyframes of video tracks in `Cues` unless it references a `Cluster Element` that contains a `CodecState Element` but no keyframes.

 - For each subtitle track present, each subtitle frame **SHOULD** be referenced by a `CuePoint Element` with a `CueDuration Element`.